 Coenzyme A (CoA) functions as a carrier of acetyl and acyl groups in cells and thus plays an important role in numerous synthetic and degradative metabolic pathways in all organisms.
 In eukaryotes, CoA and its derivatives are also involved in membrane trafficking and signal transduction.
 This gene encodes the bifunctional protein coenzyme A synthase (CoAsy) which carries out the last two steps in the biosynthesis of CoA from pantothenic acid (vitamin B5).
 The phosphopantetheine adenylyltransferase domain of this bifunctional protein catalyzes the conversion of 4'-phosphopantetheine into dephospho-coenzyme A (dpCoA) while its dephospho-CoA kinase domain completes the final step by phosphorylating dpCoA to form CoA.
 Mutations in this gene are associated with neurodegeneration with brain iron accumulation (NBIA).
 Alternative splicing results in multiple isoforms. [provided by RefSeq, Apr 2014]

 GeneCards Summary for COASY Gene

 COASY (CoA Synthase) is a Protein Coding gene.
-Diseases associated with COASY include neurodegeneration with brain iron accumulation 6 and coasy protein-associated neurodegeneration.
-Among its related pathways are Disease and Metabolism.
+Diseases associated with COASY include coasy-associated neurodegeneration and neurodegeneration with brain iron accumulation 6.
+Among its related pathways are Metabolism and Carbon metabolism.
 GO annotations related to this gene include dephospho-CoA kinase activity and pantetheine-phosphate adenylyltransferase activity.